FAQ's About Juveniles and Juvenile Court

 What is the process for expunging a juvenile record?

-In order to have a juvenile record expunged, one year must have elapsed since the Juvenile Court has terminated jurisdiction over the juvenile.
-All fines, fees and restitution must have been paid and the juvenile must not have an adult criminal record within one year's time.
+In order to have a juvenile record of an adjudication expunged, one year must have elapsed since the Juvenile Court has terminated jurisdiction over the juvenile.
+All fines, fees, and restitution must have been paid, and the juvenile must not have an adult criminal record within one year's time.
+There are five additional types of expungements.
+Please refer to Expunging Juvenile Records for more information and forms.